erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/25_experiments.md

 \missingfigure{Simulation of the SPCMG compensating the motion of a KR3 robot.
 The pendulum is constrained to 2d motion.}

-\missingfigure{Deviation of the robots endeffector with and without the SPCMG compensation.}
+\missingfigure{Deviation of the robots end effector with and without the SPCMG compensation.}

 TODO: add animations of stabilized and un-stabilized robot motion

 Depending on the settings for the gyroscopes' speed and the gimbals' maximum acceleration, the SPCMG is able to perfectly match the torques acting at the robots base as well as the torque on the lower link stemming from the forces acting at the base.
-Given the inaccuracies of the model, signal as well as processing delays and inaccuracies of any physical setup, a perfect compensation is highly unlikely.
+Given the inaccuracies of the model, signal as well as processing delays and inaccuracies of any physical setup, a perfect compensation is unattainable.
-The imperfections in the torque compensation act in addition to the the torques and forces that can not be directly compensated by the CMGs.
+The imperfections in the torque compensation act in addition to the torques and forces that can not be directly compensated by the CMGs.
 In the above simulation this is limited to the torques acting on the upper link stemming from forces acting on the lower link.
 In reality their would also be e.g. wind and gantry motions.
 The resulting oscillations are addressed by the dampening controller.

-Given that one will never be able to maintain perfect platform stability with the CMGs it makes sense to consider additional compensation mechanisms for processes.
+Given that one will never be able to maintain perfect platform stability with the CMGs one should consider additional compensation mechanisms for processes.
 Aside from adding thrusters to create compensating forces, one might be able to improve the process path accuracy by using the robot/kinematic to compensate the error.
 This would take careful control engineering so as not to exacerbate the error by introducing further forces and highly dynamic torques.
 Given the availability of the crane and robot model one could imagine a predictive controller that compensates the pendulum motion in coordination with the dampening control of the CMGs or even the crane.